safderareepattamannil/safderareepattamannil/README.md

 ### Hi there 👋
 ---
-**I'm a Software Engineer in Toronto**, I love everything to do with full stack software engineering.
+**I'm a Software Engineer based out of Toronto**, I love everything to do with full stack software engineering.
 I spend most of my time on backend distributed systems and building scalable APIs.

 - 🔭 I’m currently working as a **Software Engineer @ Slalom Consulting**